-Anatomical studies such as Bosking et al. (1997) and Malach et al. (1993) were preferred to psychophysical or electrophysiological studies because the latter two typically contribute no population statistics and are generally more difficult to interpret directly in terms of the structure of horizontal connections.
+3 Anatomical studies such as Bosking et al. (1997) and Malach et al. (1993) were preferred to psychophysical or electrophysiological studies, which typically contribute no population statistics and are generally more difficult to interpret directly in terms of the structure of horizontal connections.